k3ru-sailco/k3ru-sailco/README.md

 - api security
 - clicking fire hydrants

-former creator of StormeIO, working in anti-bot and fintech.
+former creator of StormeIO, now in fintech. working on an anti-bot in free time.

 all repos private for a reason.